MagedGaman/IP-Locator/README.md

 ------------------------------------------
 **Login alerts:**

-This Library can be used to notify your users about their logins or unauthorized login with rich data, and it does not require any paid API's.
+This package can be used to notify your users about their logins or unauthorized login with rich data, and it does not require any paid API's.

 ```
 New device signed in to your account: